wesbos/Intermediate-React-Workshop/notes/04 - Managing state with Context.md

 Local state in components is still very useful - often times you will only want that data to be contained to a single component, or are fine with passing data down via props.

-TLDR reach for context when you have a need for elevated (or dare we say global) state that is accessible and injectable at different levels.
+TLDR: reach for context when you have a need for elevated (or dare we say global) state that is accessible and injectable at different levels.

 ### Q: Does it replace Redux?